 The figures below are only a guide.
 Actual pay rates vary depending on:

 Library or information professionals working in the public library service or public organisations, such as the NHS, start on around £21,000 to £25,000.
-With experience, this rises to around £31,000 and those at management level can earn over £38,000.
+With experience, this rises to around £31,000 and those at management level can earn up to around £43,000.

 If working in an academic or research library, the salaries could be higher.

-- Accredited postgraduate courses are listed on the CILIP website.
-In Scotland, the University of Glasgow, University of Strathclyde and the Robert Gordon University in Aberdeen offer postgraduate courses.
+Accredited postgraduate courses are listed on the CILIP website.
+In Scotland, the University of Glasgow, University of Strathclyde and the Robert Gordon University offer postgraduate courses.
 These courses are offered on a full and part time basis, and also distance learning at Robert Gordon.